delta-io/delta/README.md

 ### Data Storage Compatibility

 Delta Lake guarantees backward compatibility for all Delta Lake tables (i.e. newer versions of Delta Lake will always be able to read tables written by older versions of Delta Lake).
-However, we reserve the right to break forwards compatibilty as new features are introduced to the transaction protocol (i.e. an older version of Delta Lake may not be able to read a table produced by a newer version.
+However, we reserve the right to break forwards compatibility as new features are introduced to the transaction protocol (i.e. an older version of Delta Lake may not be able to read a table produced by a newer version).

-Breaking changes in the protocol are indicated by incrementing the minumum reader/writer version in the `Protocol` [action](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/actions/actions.scala).
+Breaking changes in the protocol are indicated by incrementing the minimum reader/writer version in the `Protocol` [action](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/actions/actions.scala).

 # Building